-The idea of buying a home that is delivered will be a strange concept to many of the British public.
+What is a modular home?
+The idea of buying a property that’s delivered is a strange concept to many people.

-Yet modular homes are more common than you might think – and could become a mainstay in the UK housing market.
+Yet they’re more common than you might think – and could become a mainstay in the UK housing market.

-Prefab homes, as they’re otherwise known, are currently causing a stir.
-They might even be the answer to the UK’s current housing crisis.
+Prefab homes, as they’re sometimes referred to, are currently causing a stir.
+They might even be the answer to the housing crisis.

 But how do they work?
 Can they really offer a reliable alternative to bricks and mortar?
-Are modular homes safe?
+Are they safe?

 Here’s everything you need to know.